Swif7ify/Clashing-Grid-Pygame/README.md

 ## 💡 Gameplay
-In Glid, players must be strategic in placing their pieces to achieve and conquer victory.
+In Clid, players must be strategic in placing their pieces to achieve and conquer victory.
 Test your might against your friends.
 <br>